Dalgona/Serum/README.md

 ### Writing a New Post

 `posts/` directory holds markdown of your blog posts.
-All markdown files under this directory must follow the naming rule of `yyyy-MM-dd-hhmm-title-slug.md`, and the very first line of each markdown file must start with `#` character, followed by a space(`'\x20'`), and title of the post, as Serum parses the first line of each file and generates post metadata.
+All markdown files under this directory must follow the naming rule of `yyyy-MM-dd-hhmm-title-slug.md`, and the very first line of each markdown file must start with `#` character, followed by a space(`'\x20'`) and title of the post, and the second line must start with `#` character, followed by a space and a list of tags delimited by a comma(`,`).
+Serum parses the first two lines of each file and generates post metadata.

 Below is an example of valid markdown file: